UQTR 5, Concordia 2: A Time for Learning and Evaluating

 What would normally be physical, chippy hockey crossed the line into heavy penalty territory.
 The team took a collection of unnecessary calls early on, and despite the strong play of goalie Marc-Antoine Turcotte,—who was only responsible for three of the five goals as he was briefly replaced by his backup due to an equipment issue—suffered as a result.

-They found themselves down to start the second period due to two power-play goals from the visitors, and just generally had any rhythm they built broken by consistent whistles.
+They found themselves down to start the second period due to two power-play goals from the visitors, and just generally had any rhythm they built broken by consistent whistles.Élement understands what happened and has already addressed it with his players.
+For him it’s not an uncommon problem with a young, hungry team this early.

 “When you want to play tough, on an edge, you might [slash a player] and stuff like that,” said Élement.
 “I told them we’re not looking for that.
 We’re looking for guys that are gonna use their shoulders, play between the whistles.”